RosettaCommons/documentation/scripting_documentation/LoopModeling.md

   will be rebuilt.
 You may also provide this tag with any option or subtag that would be understood by LoopBuilder.

+* Any LoopMover: LoopMover subtags given within a LoopModeler tag control the local backbone Monte Carlo moves used in the centroid and fullatom refinement stages.
+For example, this could be used to use backrub instead of KIC in an otherwise default loop modeling simulation.
+The technical definition of a LoopMover is anything in C++ that inherits from LoopMover, but the practical definition is any Mover described on this page.
+If you specify more than one LoopMover, they will be executed in the order specified.
+If you only want to specify a backbone move for either centroid or fullatom mode, specify your LoopMover inside the Centroid or Fullatom subtag.

 * Centroid: Configure the centroid refinement step.
 If "skip" is enabled, this step will be skipped.
 You may also provide this tag with any option or subtag that would be understood by LoopProtocol.
 This includes options to control how many moves to make and how annealing should work.
-Subtags control how the MonteCarlo move itself works, and should be LoopMover tags.

 * Fullatom: Configure the fullatom refinement step.
 If "skip" is enabled, this step will be skipped.
 You may also provide this tag with any option or subtag that would be understood by LoopProtocol.
 This includes options to control how many moves to make and how annealing should work.
-Subtags control how the MonteCarlo move itself works, and should be LoopMover tags.

-* Any LoopMover:

-Caveats
-  fold tree
-  default task ops
-  expected input: protein
+Caveats:

+* Only canonical protein backbones can be modeled by LoopModeler.
+Noncanonical polymers and ligands can be present in the pose; they just can't be part of the regions being modeled.

+* LoopModeler ignores the fold tree in the input pose and creates its own based on the needs of the backbone moves that will be carried out.
+The original fold tree is restored just before LoopModeler returns.

 ## LoopBuilder